HTML-GUY0/Flappy-Bird/README.md

 #  Flappy Bird

-A simple Flappy Bird game built using HTML, CSS, and JavaScript, designed to work on mobile devices.
+A simple Flappy Bird game built using HTML, CSS, and JavaScript only.

  # Features

-✔️ Start Button – The game starts when the player presses the "Start" button.
+- ✔️ Start Button – The game starts when the player presses the "Start" button.

-✔️ Jump Mechanics – Tap or click to make the bird jump.
+- ✔️ Jump Mechanics – Tap or click to make the bird jump.

-✔️ Easier Gameplay – Adjusted difficulty for a smoother experience.
+- ✔️ Easier Gameplay – Adjusted difficulty for a smoother experience.

-✔️ Reduced Jump Height – More controlled movements.
+- ✔️ Reduced Jump Height – More controlled movements.

-✔️ Game Over Screen – Displays red "Game Over" text upon losing.
+- ✔️ Game Over Screen – Displays red "Game Over" text upon losing.

-✔️ Restart Button – Restart the game after losing.
+- ✔️ Restart Button – Restart the game after losing.

-✔️ Main Menu Button – Return to the main menu after losing.
+- ✔️ Main Menu Button – Return to the main menu after losing.

-✔️ Sky Background – A visually appealing background.
+- ✔️ Sky Background – A visually appealing background.

-✔️ All of these features on html, css and javascript only.
+- ✔️ All of these features on html, css and javascript only.

 # Live Demo